zeusta/Docs/extensions/Guide By Business Flow/Purchase Management/Magento 2.md

 3&4) Select products and click button to **Return to Supplier**.

 -----------------------------
-Confidential Information Notice.
+**_Confidential Information Notice_**

 Copyright 2017.
 All Rights Reserved.
 Any unauthorized reproduction of this document is prohibited.

 This document and the information it contains constitute a trade secret of Magestore and may not be reproduced or disclosed to non-authorized users without the prior written permission from Magestore.
 Permitted reproductions, in whole or in part, shall bear this notice.